 - Finally, I added some black iron handles I found at Hobby Lobby and we were done!

-I am so pleased with how they turned out!
+I am so pleased with how these sliding barn doors turned out!
 They look amazing in our room and really add interest to our space.
-These door are one of my very favorite features in our bedroom now and I am so glad I was able to convince my husband to let me do it!
+These interior barn doors are one of my very favorite features in our bedroom now and I am so glad I was able to convince my husband to let me do it!

 Do you plan to install barn doors in your home?
 Where?